heybrianperry/example_js_repo/README.md

 The `json-api-client` package includes the `JsonApiClient` class which extends the `ApiClient`, and makes it easy to fetch data from Drupal's JSON:API without deep knowledge of it.

+#### utils

+The `utils` package includes optional utilities that may be useful for working with the base class, but are not included in the base package.

 ### Examples

 Examples show how the packages can be used in a variety of ways.